Familiarize yourself with the elements of your roof and the language of roofing.

 One option is an emergency patch using roofing cement, available from most

-even if it is still wet.
+if it is still wet.

 copper, or aluminum under the shingle above the location of a leak.
 The

-be carried away from the leak.
+water will be carried away from the leak.

 If you find loose asphalt composite shingles, remove the loose nails, drive